ppetrovtv/pine_script_docs/source/essential/Sessions_and_time_functions.rst

    is a weird session, that lasts only one minute on Mondays (2), and one minute on Fridays (6).

-Session specification, which is being passed to the function ``time``, is not required to correspond with the real trade session of the symbol on the chart.
-It's possible to pass different "hypothetical" session specifications which can be used to highlight some other bars of a data series.
+Session information used for the ``time`` function's second argument does not need to correspond to the symbol's real trade session.
+Hypothetical session specifications can be used to highlight other bars of a data series.

-There is an overloaded function ``time`` that allows the user to skip custom session specification.
-In this case, internally, it will use a regular session specification of a symbol.
-For example, it's possible to highlight the beginning of each half-hour bar on a minute-based chart in the following way::
+Pine provides an overloaded version of the ``time`` function which does not require custom session definition.
+This version of the function uses the regular session of a symbol.
+For example, it is possible to highlight the beginning of each half-hour bar on a minute chart in the following way::

     //@version=4